Schlock (film): Plot

 Schlock is a prehistoric apeman who terrorizes Southern California.
-He emerges from his cavehole after a couple of teenagers venture into it.
+He emerges from his cavehole after a group of teenagers venture into it.
 The police, under Detective Sgt.
 Wino, is informed where the creature lives, and Professor Shlibovitz ventures into the hole to study the habitat.
-Schlock returns to the cave, and after a few hijinks, the people realise what he is.
+Schlock returns to the cave, and after a few hijinks, the people realize what he is.

-The police try to apprehend the creature, but are powerless to do so.
+The police try to apprehend Schlock but are powerless to do so.
 Schlock then ventures into the suburb.
-He is a menace to some, and a friend to others.
+He is a menace to some and a friend to others.
 He falls in love with the beautiful blind teenager Mindy Blinerman.
 She is kind to Schlock at first, but after she regains her sight, she is terrified of him.
 Her boyfriend Cal defends her against Schlock by using a flare.

-Schlock later crashes a school party, and takes Mindy to the roof of the building.
+Schlock later crashes a school party and takes Mindy to the roof of the building.
 Cal uses a flare to get Schlock to drop Mindy.
 A small army regiment then shoots down the apeman, using two rounds of ammunition.
-Mindy quotes Love Story; "Love means never having to say you're sorry", while a police officer quotes King Kong; "It was beauty that killed the beast".
+Mindy quotes Love Story; "Love means never having to say you're sorry", while Professor Shilbovitz quotes King Kong; "It was beauty that killed the beast".
 Sgt.
 Wino asks him; "What's wrong with you?"
-At the end, Professor Shlibovitz emerges from the cave, carrying Schlock's son, teasing the potential sequel "Son of Schlock".
+At the end, Professor Shlibovitz emerges from the cave carrying Schlock's son.